yishayhaz/paca-paca/README.md

 # PACA-PACA.JSON

-It is a simple API, you send how you would like your fake data to look like, the API sends it back to you.
+The idea is very simple, you send and example of your data structre and you get back the exact same structre but with diffrend data

 ### Useage